avanindra/Udacity-Continuous-Control/README.md

 2. Run trainagent.py with supplying environment path at commandline.

 The programs generate two outputs:
-1. actormodel.pt , criticmodel.pt ( the network weights for the actor network).
+1. actormodel.pth  ( the network weights for the actor network).
-2. criticmodel.pt (the networks weights for critic network)
+2. criticmodel.pth (the networks weights for critic network)

-We also provide one script to validate the models with validateagent.py , which loads the trained actor and critic models and tests against the environment.